artie-shevchenko/intoperf-api-docs/intoperf-api.appspot.com/Guides/Getting Started.md

     value=0.12
     intervalStartTimestampMillis=1371945620000
     intervalFinishTimestampMillis=1371945670000
-    key=YOUR_API_KEY
     ```

     Actually let's use batch API instead to do more with less API requests.
 And let's use longer intervals (in production you never want to use such intervals).
-Make [POST /v1/matches/{matchId}/quantitativePerfEvents:batchCreate](https://apidoc.intoperf.com/docs/intoperf-api.appspot.com/1/routes/v1/matches/%7BmatchId%7D/quantitativePerfEvents:batchCreate/post) request with ```application/x-www-form-urlencoded``` form data:
+Make [POST /v1/matches/{matchId}/quantitativePerfEvents:batchCreate?key=YOUR_API_KEY](https://apidoc.intoperf.com/docs/intoperf-api.appspot.com/1/routes/v1/matches/%7BmatchId%7D/quantitativePerfEvents:batchCreate/post) request with parameters:

     ```
     eventTypeIds=13,13,13,13,13,13